History of California wine: Wine industry during California Gold Rush

 In the 1850s and 1860s, Agoston Haraszthy, a Hungarian soldier, merchant and promoter, made several trips to import cuttings from 165 of the greatest European vineyards to California.
 Some of this endeavor was at his personal expense and some through grants from the state.
 Considered one of the founders of the California wine industry, Haraszthy contributed his enthusiasm and optimism for the future of wine, along with considerable personal effort and risk.
 He founded Buena Vista Winery and promoted vine planting over much of Northern California.
 He dug extensive caves for cellaring, promoted hillside planting, fostered the idea of non-irrigated vineyards and suggested redwood for casks when oak supplies ran low.

 Nurseymen like A.P.
 Smith in Sacramento imported grape varieties and experimented to find which were best suited for the California climate.
 Smith listed 24 grape varieties he was propagating in a sales catalog in 1856 and he exhibited "Zeinfindall" at the state fair in 1858.

-As home to both Buena Vista winery, California's second-oldest commercial winery, and Gundlach Bundschu winery, California's oldest family-run winery, the Sonoma Valley is known as the birthplace of the California wine industry.
+As home to both Buena Vista Winery, California's second-oldest commercial winery, and Gundlach Bundschu winery, California's oldest family-run winery, the Sonoma Valley is known as the birthplace of the California wine industry.

+Universalist minister Thomas Lake Harris also established his utopian commune of Fountain Grove in Sonoma County, just north of Santa Rosa with 375 acre of grapes in 1875.
+The vineyard was managed by Japanese immigrant, Nagasawa Kanaye, whom Harris left the estate to in 1891, and growing the vineyard to 2000 acre, producing 200000 usgal of Cabernet, Pinot Noir, and Zinfandel per year.
+Known as the "Grape King of California", Nagasawa was one of the biggest winemakers in the state, frequently hosting notable figures such as John Muir, Thomas Edison, Henry Ford, and others to lavish dinners through Prohibition where Fountaingrove's cellars continued to flow freely.
+Nagasawa remained at Fountaingrove until his death at 1934, where despite naming his American born grand-nephew and grand-niece as heirs, the state seized the land, broke it up, and sold it at auction under the California Alien Land Law of 1913, which prohibited Asian immigrants from owning agricultural land due to rising anti-Asian sentiment at the time.

 Although George Yount planted a small vineyard in Napa Valley in the mid-1830s, John Patchett planted the first commercial vineyard in Napa Valley in 1854 and established the first winery there in 1858.
 In 1861 Charles Krug who previously had worked for Agoston Haraszthy and Patchett founded his namesake winery in St. Helena and began making his own wine.
 Originally a Prussian political dissident, Krug learned the trade of the vintner as an apprentice to Haraszthy in the Sonoma Valley.
 The land on which Krug founded his winery was part of his wife's (Carolina Bale's) dowry.
 Krug became an important leader of winemaking in the Napa Valley.
 He was also a mentor for Karl Wente, Charles Wetmore and Jacob Beringer, all of whom became important vintners.